Highlighting Women of Indiana Jazz

-Women have been a vital and important part of the evolution of jazz music from the beginning.
+Women have been an essential part of the evolution of jazz music from the beginning.
 From Mary Lou Williams to Melba Liston to Billie Holiday, jazz as a genre would not be where it is today without the influence of women as instrumentalists, vocalists, and composers.
-Indiana has been home to some incredible female musicians, whom we honor for their contributions to the Indianapolis jazz scene.
-There are eight women in the Indianapolis Jazz Hall of Fame, and each of their stories provides Indy with a unique sense of pride.
+Indiana has been home to some incredible female musicians whom we honor for their contributions to the Indianapolis jazz scene.
+Eight women are in the Indianapolis Jazz Hall of Fame, and each of their stories provides Indy with a unique sense of pride.

-Sisters Aletra and Virtue Hampton grew up in an Indianapolis family full of musicians.
+Aletra and Virtue Hampton grew up in an Indianapolis family full of musicians.
 They were two of 12 siblings, all musically inclined.
-The siblings made up a family band, with Virtue on upright bass and Aletra on piano.
-The group sang and played at all the hotspots on Indiana Avenue of the time.
-After the war, their eldest brother Duke resurrected the family band, and they went on to tour the East Coast and Midwest, playing at New York hotspots like the Apollo Theater and even at Carnegie Hall in the late ‘40s.
+The siblings comprised a family band, with Virtue on upright bass and Aletra on piano.
+The group sang and played at all the hotspots on Indiana Avenue at the time.
+After the war, their eldest brother, Duke, resurrected the family band, and they went on to tour the East Coast and Midwest, playing at New York hotspots like the Apollo Theater and even at Carnegie Hall in the late ‘40s.
 In 1954, the Hampton sisters (by then including four, with the addition of sisters Carmalita and Dawn) signed a contract with the Savoy label, recording “My Heart Tells Me” and “Hey Little Boy.”
-For two decades, the sisters played all over Indianapolis, including a 15-year-long steady gig at Stein’s on North Meridian Street.
+The sisters played all over Indianapolis for two decades, including a 15-year-long steady gig at Stein’s on North Meridian Street.
 Aletra and Virtue continued to perform well into their 80s and were honored by the State of Indiana and the Indianapolis Jazz Foundation as icons of Indiana’s jazz history.
 They were inducted into the Indianapolis Jazz Hall of Fame in 1991.

-Pianist and song stylist Flo Garvin-Deakyne was among the first musicians to pave the way for integration in what had been all-white jazz clubs in 1930s and ‘40s Indiana.
-She played not only locally but all over the Midwest as a piano soloist.
-During her long musical career, Garvin performed everywhere from cruise ships to top nightspots around Indianapolis.
-Her influence in helping to open clubs for other Black performers makes her truly significant to the jazz history of Indiana, and it earned her an induction into the Hall of Fame in 1999.
+Pianist and song stylist Flo Garvin-Deakyne was among the first musicians to pave the way for integration in what had been all-white jazz clubs in Indiana in the 1930s and '40s.
+She played locally and all over the Midwest as a piano soloist.
+Garvin performed everywhere during her long musical career, from cruise ships to top nightspots around Indianapolis.
+Her influence in helping to open clubs for other Black performers makes her genuinely significant to the jazz history of Indiana, earning her an induction into the Hall of Fame in 1999.

 Cynthia Layne was a celebrated jazz and neo-soul vocalist in Indianapolis, often compared to Jill Scott, Dee Dee Bridgewater, and Sade.
 She was a fixture at Indy Jazz Fest and a sought-after performer in the region.
 The Dayton, Ohio, native gained prominence after winning the female vocalist category in Indiana Black Expo's StarQuest competition in 1987.
 Layne recorded Reality and Beautiful Soul with Indy-based Owl Music Group and performed at the 2012 Super Bowl Village festivities.
 Her rich voice and artistry left a lasting impression on the local jazz scene.